angarsky/diveintopython/learn/classes/objects.md

 To summarize, classes and objects in Python are used to create custom data types that can have attributes and methods.
 Using class objects in Python allows for more organized and modular code.

-## Understanding the Concept of Class Object in Python
+## Understanding the Concept of Class Object

 Class object in Python refers to a blueprint or a template for creating objects.
 It defines the attributes and methods that an object will have.
 In Python, classes are used to create class objects which can be used to create instances or objects of that class.